-The social work role within the MTB model is rich and multi-faceted.
-Therapeutic work and case work go handin-hand, often simultaneously.
+As stated at the beginning of this chapter, the social work role within the MTB model is rich and multi-faceted.
+Therapeutic work and case work go hand-in-hand, often simultaneously.
 The psychological and basic needs of families are almost always interwoven.
-Flexibility in thinking, the ability to find compassion for every family, a sense of humility and reliance on the nurse home visitor as a true partner, and a sense of competence in foundational clinical practice are essential qualities for successfully managing this challenging and dynamic role.
+Flexibility in thinking, the ability to find compassion for every family, a sense of humility and reliance on the nurse home visitor as a true partner, and a sense of competence in foundational clinical practice are essential qualities for successfully managing this challenging and dynamic role!

-CHAPTER NINE: THE CLINICIAN'S EXPERIENCE: VICARIOUS TRAUMA, SUPERVISION, AND SELF CARE
+CHAPTER NINE: THE CLINICIAN'S EXPERIENCE: VICARIOUS TRAUMA, SUPER VISION, AND SELF CARE